I often get letters that are passionate about the expressive arts. Here is a letter from a 22-year-old expressive artist.

 9. Trust your Passion - Passion for your unique approach carves the path to your purpose and can override the consensus opinions about what is possible.
 You have to be a passionate self-starter.
 Combining passion with action in my area of interest has carried me far.
 I make every effort to follow through on every intuition - step-by-step - every day.

 Many people ask me what route to take to become an expressive arts facilitator, and I always say sense into what you uniquely want to give.
 I do not offer advice on what route to take.
 We are all so different.
 There are no known formulas for financial success.
 We are blazing new trails.

 I have seen that an expensive academic education does not presently offer the guarantee of a steady job in the art facilitation and therapy field.
 I have witnessed intuitive artists making a full-time living in the field while trained therapists struggle to make a go of it.
 I have seen the opposite to be true as well.
 Follow your intuition about what is best for you, and let your passion carve the way.

 10. Always Be Yourself and Never Give Up

 As the poet e.e. cummings so aptly said, "To be nobody but yourself in a world which is doing its best, night and day, to make you everybody else - means to fight the hardest battle which any human being can fight; and never stop fighting."

-Even when you see and feel no outer validation for your unique path, never give up.
-There is a place for you and your purpose here.
-Sometimes the unfolding of something new takes time, yet even though the financial rewards might not always equal the intensity your work, your place in the collective process is needed.
-Leading edge therapies and holistic practices often take time to gain a foothold in the consensus consciousness.
+Even when you feel no outer validation for your unique path, never give up.
+The unfolding of something new takes time.
+And, even though the financial rewards might not equal the intensity of your work, your place in the collective process is needed.
+New paradigms take time to gain a foothold in the consensus consciousness.
 Keep going.
-Keep creating and never give up! xo Shelley
+Keep creating and never give up!